 It is recognized that the planning and design process, as outlined, is one which allows for concerns to be identified and resolved through the course of the project's planning.
 In some circumstances, however, it is possible that issues may be raised during public review of a project that cannot be easily accommodated.
 In cases where concerns are raised it is the Conservation Authority's obligation, as proponent, to use all reasonable means available to them to resolve these concerns.
-In circumstances where individuals, groups, or public agencies feel that these efforts have not been made, they may seek to have the proposed undertaking made subject to a more rigorous planning, design and documentation procedure.
-In the case of an undertaking for which a project plan was prepared for example, a Conservation Authority may volunteer to prepare an Environmental Study Report to address the concerns of the public/agencies.
+In circumstances where interested persons, Aboriginal Communities, or government agencies feel that these efforts have not been made, they may seek to have the proposed undertaking made subject to a more rigorous planning, design and documentation procedure.
+In the case of an undertaking for which a PP was prepared for example, a Conservation Authority may volunteer to prepare an ESR to address the concerns of the public/agencies.

 The Part II Order is the legal mechanism whereby the status of an undertaking can be elevated from an undertaking within a Class EA to an Individual Environmental Assessment.
-According to subsection 16 of the EAA, the Minister may by order require a proponent to comply with Part II of the EAA before proceeding with a proposed undertaking to which a Class EA would otherwise apply.
-It is the responsibility of the proponent Conservation Authority to advise the public of their right to request a Part II Order in public notifications (see

-Appendix E).
-Any individual, group or public agency may request the Minister to issue a Part II Order within the public review period for a Project Plan, Environmental Study Report or an Addendum.
+According to section 16 of the EAA, the Minister of the Environment or delegate may by order require a proponent to comply with Part II of the EAA before proceeding with a proposed undertaking to which a Class EA would otherwise apply.
+It is the responsibility of the Conservation Authority to advise the public of their right to request a Part II Order in public notifications (see Appendix E).
+Any interested persons, Aboriginal Community, or government agency may request the Minister of the Environment or delegate to issue a Part II Order within the public review period for a PP, ESR or an Addendum.